Click Here

 Fort Lauderdale, Florida 33312

-Mandatory orientation sessions will be conducted at the shelter.
+Mandatory orientation and training sessions will be conducted at the shelter.

 All volunteer shifts will be in person at the shelter.